Request Your Free

 - The operator of the boat is responsible for the safety of his or her passengers.
 A boater who causes injury to passengers will likely be held accountable for damages.

 - All boats need to be regularly inspected for seaworthiness.
 An unsafe or poorly maintained vessel may directly cause boating accidents or hazardous conditions onboard the vessel.

 If you were injured in a boating accident on international or interstate waters, your incident may fall within the mandates of maritime law.
 All other boating incidents that occur in the waters within the state of Georgia will be under the jurisdiction of Georgia state boating laws.

 Secure Professional Legal Aid

-Your Macon, GA personal injury attorney needs to evaluate every facet of your case thoroughly to determine if the other party was negligent and that his or her irresponsible actions caused your injuries.
+Your Macon Boating Accidents Lawyers need to evaluate every facet of your case thoroughly to determine if the other party was negligent and that his or her irresponsible actions caused your injuries.
 Proving negligence on the part of the defendant will strengthen your cause, enabling you to claim fair compensation for any medical expenses, property damage, and pain and suffering that resulted from the accident.

 Nelson & Smith Attorneys at Law know how to determine negligence in any Macon personal injury case, and we will work tirelessly on behalf of clients who have been injured in boating accidents.
 If the other party was operating a vehicle in an unsafe or irresponsible manner, you are entitled to just compensation.
 Visit our website or contact our legal experts to begin reviewing your boat accident today.